 The glands – the male prostate and Skene’s – appear to operate very similarly when examined closely.
 This is why researchers are now starting to call the Skene’s glands the female prostate.

-The female prostate exists, but bizarrely, most diagrams of the female reproductive anatomy do not include the female prostate at all and you could be forgiven for thinking it doesn’t exist.
+The female prostate exists, but bizarrely, most diagrams of the female reproductive anatomy do not include the ducts to these glands (the outside exit point) at all and you could be forgiven for thinking these glands do not exist.

-As mentioned, problematically in some women, it actually doesn’t exist, complicating the issue somewhat.
+As mentioned, problematically in some women, it may not exist, complicating the issue.